jamal7x7/daily-react-039-graph-plotting-app-/README.md

 ## Daily-react-039-graph-plotting-app

-> Challenge: create an app to plot math functions.
+> Challenge: create an app to plot the graph of a function.

 Work in progress: https://github.com/jamal7x7/daily-react-039-graph-plotting-app